-- 1. Relevancy of the chosen topic & literature survey (CO1). -5M - 2.
-Problem Analysis, identification of requirements and objectives (CO2)-5M - 3.
-Degree of understanding the domain to develop the methodology and design the model (CO3)- 10M
+- 1. Relevance of the project topic & related literature survey (CO1). -5M - 2.
+Identification of requirements, problem analysis and framing objectives and preparing Abstract (CO2)-5M - 3.
+Degree of understanding the domain to adopt methodology to design the model (CO3)- 10M